 In seeking a Spanish wine, look for Rioja.
 The wines are chosen as the best in food pairing by many chefs around the world.
 They are ready to drink and tend to have a lower alcohol content and acidity so they enhance the flavor of the food.
 What I also like is that you can choose a white, rose’ or red, as Rioja wines pair perfectly with any food served.
 Just make sure to look for the “Denominación de Origen Calificada” or DOCa seal.
 This ensures that each vineyard meets the strict qualifications required to be authentic Rioja.

-I’m working with Honest Cooking sharing a recipe paired with Rioja wine.
 The price point on Rioja’s are great and I picked up a bottle of Marqués De Riscal Reserva 2007 for under $25.00 at Richey’s in Pensacola.
 It was garnet in color with hints of cedar, plum, anise, chocolate, sandalwood and spice on the nose with matching flavor and a long finish.
 A superb choice with any tapas, especially grilled or fried meat.

 - 2 lbs pork shoulder